 (12) Again, in times past they used to go out hunting so often that the hunts afforded sufficient exercise for both men and horses.
-But since king Artaxerxes and his court became the victims of wine, they have neither gone out themselves in the old way nor taken the others out hunting. on the contrary, if any one often went hunting with his friends out of sheer love for physical exertion, the courtiers would not hide their jealousy and would hate him as presuming to be a better man than they.
+But since king Artaxerxes and his court became the victims of wine, they have neither gone out themselves in the old way nor taken the others out hunting.
+On the contrary, if any one often went hunting with his friends out of sheer love for physical exertion, the courtiers would not hide their jealousy and would hate him as presuming to be a better man than they.

 [Decline of education]

-(13) Again, it is still the custom for the boys to be educated at court. but instruction and practice in horsemanship have died out, because there are no occasions on which they may give an exhibition and win distinction for skill. while in the old days the boys used to hear cases at law justly decided and so to learn justice, as they believed, that also has been entirely reversed. for now they see all too clearly that whichever party gives the larger bribe wins the case.
+(13) Again, it is still the custom for the boys to be educated at court.
+But instruction and practice in horsemanship have died out, because there are no occasions on which they may give an exhibition and win distinction for skill.
+While in the old days the boys used to hear cases at law justly decided and so to learn justice, as they believed, that also has been entirely reversed.
+For now they see all too clearly that whichever party gives the larger bribe wins the case.
 (14) The boys of that time also used to learn the properties of the products of the earth, so as to avail themselves of the useful ones and keep away from those that were harmful.
-But now it looks as if they learned them only in order to do as much harm as possible. at any rate, there is no place where more people die or lose their lives from poisons than there.
+But now it looks as if they learned them only in order to do as much harm as possible.
+At any rate, there is no place where more people die or lose their lives from poisons than there.

 [Supposed effeminacy learned from Medes]

 (15) Furthermore, they are much more effeminate now than they were in Cyrus’s day.
 For at that time they still adhered to the old discipline and the old abstinence that they received from the Persians, but adopted the Median garb and Median luxury.
 On the contrary, now they are allowing the rigour of the Persians to die out, while they keep up the effeminacy of the Medes.
 (16) I should like to explain their effeminacy more in detail.
 In the first place, they are not satisfied with only having their couches upholstered with down, but they actually set the posts of their beds upon carpets.
 This way the floor may offer no resistance but that the carpets may slide.
-Again, whatever sorts of bread and pastry for the table had been discovered before they keep eating, but they also keep on inventing something new in addition. it is the same way with meats. for in both branches of cookery they actually have artists to invent new dishes.
+Again, whatever sorts of bread and pastry for the table had been discovered before they keep eating, but they also keep on inventing something new in addition.
+It is the same way with meats.
+For in both branches of cookery they actually have artists to invent new dishes.

 (17) Again, in winter they are not satisfied with having clothing on their heads and bodies and legs, but they must have also sleeves thickly lined to the very tips of their fingers, and gloves as well.
 In summer, on the other hand, they are not satisfied with the shade afforded by the trees and rocks, but amid these they have people stand by them to provide artificial shade.
-(18) They take great pride also in having as many cups as possible. but they are not ashamed if it transpire that they came by them by dishonest means, for dishonesty and sordid love of gain have greatly increased among them.
-(19) Furthermore, it used to be an ancient native custom not to be seen going anywhere on foot. that was for no other purpose than to make themselves as knightly as possible.
+(18) They take great pride also in having as many cups as possible.
+But they are not ashamed if it transpire that they came by them by dishonest means, for dishonesty and sordid love of gain have greatly increased among them.
+(19) Furthermore, it used to be an ancient native custom not to be seen going anywhere on foot.
+That was for no other purpose than to make themselves as knightly as possible.
 But now they have more coverings upon their horses than upon their beds, for they do not care so much for knighthood as for a soft seat.

-(20) so is it not to be expected that in military prowess they should be completely inferior to what they used to be?
+(20) So is it not to be expected that in military prowess they should be completely inferior to what they used to be?
 In times past it was their native custom that those who held lands should furnish cavalrymen from their possessions and that these, in case of war, should also take the field, while those who performed outpost duty in defence of the country received pay for their services.
 But now the rulers make knights out of their porters, bakers, cooks, cup-bearers, bath-room attendants, butlers, waiters, and chamberlains who assist them in retiring at night and in rising in the morning.
-With regard to beauty, there are doctors who pencil their eyes and rouge their cheeks for them and otherwise beautify them. these are the sort that they make into knights to serve for pay for them.
-(21) From such recruits, therefore, a host is obtained, but they are of no use in war. that is clear from actual occurrences: for enemies may range up and down their land with less hindrance than friends.
+With regard to beauty, there are doctors who pencil their eyes and rouge their cheeks for them and otherwise beautify them.
+These are the sort that they make into knights to serve for pay for them.
+(21) From such recruits, therefore, a host is obtained, but they are of no use in war.
+That is clear from actual occurrences: for enemies may range up and down their land with less hindrance than friends.

 (22) For Cyrus had abolished skirmishing at a distance, had armed both horses and men with breastplates, had put a javelin into each man’s hand, and had introduced the method of fighting hand to hand.
 But now they neither skirmish at a distance any longer, nor yet do they fight in a hand-to-hand engagement.
 (23) The infantry still have their wicker shields and bills and sabres, just as those had who set the battle in array in the times of Cyrus. but not even they are willing to come into a hand-to-hand conflict.
 (24) Neither do they employ the scythed chariot any longer for the purpose for which Cyrus had it made.
 For he advanced the charioteers to honour and made them objects of admiration and so had men who were ready to hurl themselves against even a heavy-armed line.
 The officers of the present day, however, do not so much as know the men in the chariots, and they think that untrained drivers will be just as serviceable to them as trained charioteers.
 (25) Such untrained men do indeed charge, but before they penetrate the enemy’s lines some of them are unintentionally thrown out, some of them jump out on purpose, and so the teams without drivers often create more havoc on their own side than on the enemy’s.
-(26) However, insofar as they even understand what sort of material for war they have, they abandon the effort. no one ever goes to war any more without the help of Greek mercenaries, whether it is when they are at war with one another or when the Greeks initiate war against them. but even against Greeks they recognize that they can conduct their wars only with the assistance of Greeks.
+(26) However, insofar as they even understand what sort of material for war they have, they abandon the effort. no one ever goes to war any more without the help of Greek mercenaries, whether it is when they are at war with one another or when the Greeks initiate war against them.
+But even against Greeks they recognize that they can conduct their wars only with the assistance of Greeks.

 [Conclusion to supplement by another author]